 People acting busy doing something so executives can explain to the board and investors that innovation is definitely, without a doubt, a top priority

+But when reviewed after the fact, most of the effort produces little impact.
 It is too often “sound and fury, signifying nothing.”
 In many cases, this type of innovation theater investment is value-destructive, not neutral in its effect.

 In other words?
 Large organizations would be better off doing nothing instead of pretending to innovate — instead of engaging in an illusion of innovation.

 That said, the most successful innovators think about business from first principles instead of as an opportunity to apply formulas.
 Creativity within one's business results from collisions.

-More to the point, creativity results from taking an idea from one context and applying it to another.
+More to the point, it results from taking an idea from one context and applying it to another.

-And, often, the further you look outside your organization and immediate context, the more likely your mind is to be stretched to find creative solutions.
+And, often, the further you look outside your organization and immediate context, the more likely your mind is to be stretched to find creative solutions:

-• Maybe you want to improve your company's existing products or services.
+- Maybe you want to improve your company's existing products or services.

-• Perhaps you want to create potentially high-performing adjacent offerings.
+- Perhaps you want to create potentially high-performing adjacent offerings.

 Whatever your goal, your business can avoid engaging in the illusion of innovation by creating new systems of governance, incentives, talent, and processes that are deliberately designed for running capital-inefficient experiments — experiments designed to challenge status quo thinking.